 Welcome to Active CSS!

-CSS is so easy that even non-programmers can understand the basics when they read it (if you ignore the hierarchical factors and the browser quirks).
-All the commands are one-liners and there is a lot less going on to worry about in comparison to a function or class-based programming language.
+CSS is mostly easy to read, with the exception of some of the more modern and complex commands.
+Even non-programmers can understand a lot of the commands when they read it.
+When the CSS commands are one-liners, there is a lot less going on to worry about in comparison to a function or class-based programming language.

 Also, it is easy to customize CSS.
 You can copy/paste some code from codepen or CSS-tricks and tailor it for your needs.
 This is arguably easier than trying to tweak or extend a function-based plugin.